 Key Element #2: Let’s Think “And”

-My thesis is that L&D professionals need to augment what we do as learning professionals.
-Below, I’ve made a little checklist to illustrate the tasks that are required of modern and effective training program managers.
+Our thesis is that L&D professionals need to augment what we do as learning professionals.
+Below is a checklist to illustrate the tasks that are required of modern and effective training program managers.

 - Sound instructional design (still needed)